A+

 An Overview of Crime Rates in Harrisburg, IL

-With a crime rate of 200, significantly below the national average of 2324, Harrisburg stands out as one of the safest places to reside in the United States.
-This distinction is primarily attributed to the calculation of total crimes, which encompasses both violent and property crimes per 100,000 residents.
+Harrisburg enjoys a remarkably low crime rate, standing at just 691, a significant contrast to the national average of 2119.
+This distinction firmly establishes Harrisburg as one of the safest places to reside in the entire United States.
+This crime rate is meticulously calculated, taking into account the total occurrences of both violent and property crimes per 100,000 individuals, providing a comprehensive perspective on the area's safety and livability.

 In a remarkable testament to the city's commitment to safety, Harrisburg reported a murder rate of 0.
 This could indicate that it is a very safe place to live, but also serves as an inspiration to other urban areas striving for safer communities.
 Examining the full crime report will provide a complete overview of all crimes - violent and property.